tjadams/Coding-Problems/dsalgo/README.md

 #### Example usages that work uniquely well with this data structure
 - Compilers, graphics, maze-solving, mapping, networks (routing, searching, clustering, ...)

+### Misc. notes about Graph Traversals
+* In a directed graph, you can only look at adjacent nodes that you can actually travel to from the current node that you're on
+* In an undirected graph, you can look at all adjacent nodes to the current node you're on

-### Breadth First Search and Depth First Search for graphs
+### Breadth First Search for graphs
-Breadth First Traversal and Depth First Traversal can be easily modified to BFS or DFS respectively by having the visit(vertex) method check if the passed in vertex you're looking for is equivalent to the vertex passed in to the visit method.
-Alternatively, if any of the vertices still has a distance of infinity, then that vertex is not accessible from the graph.
-I think a vertex that isn't accessible from the graph would be undiscovered too. **These two properties can be useful in determining if a graph is connected.**
+Breadth First Traversal can be easily modified to BFS by having the visit(vertex) method check if the passed in vertex you're looking for is equivalent to the vertex passed in to the visit method.
+If any of the vertices still has a distance of infinity at the end of the traversal, then that vertex is not accessible from the graph.
+I think a vertex that isn't accessible from the graph would be undiscovered too **check this**. **These two properties can be useful in determining if a graph is connected.**

 #### Pseudocode
 ```java